kylewenchang/MLforArts/Assignment7.md

 High Temp
 ![High Temp](https://i.imgur.com/BTi9vPW.png)

-This is pretty subjective, but it seemed like the text got less coherent the longer the generation went on on the high temperature.
+Also, this is pretty subjective, but it seemed like the text got less coherent the longer the generation went on on the high temperature.
 I assume this may be a result/limitation of LSTM learning.